 This course should be of interest to business majors who desire a knowledge of fraud prevention and internal controls.
 Students will learn how and why occupational fraud is committed, how fraudulent conduct can be deterred and how allegations of fraud should be investigated and resolved.
 Asset misappropriation, corruption and financial statement fraud are three categories of fraud that are examined in this class.
 Past fraudulent schemes will be discussed and analyzed to identify how business organizations can deter and detect fraud.
 This class is required for students desiring a minor in Forensic Accounting.
-Prerequisite: ACCT 103 [Spring] [3 credits] Contact hours: 4
+Prerequisite: ACCT 103 [Spring] Applied Learning [3 credits] [3 contact hour(s)]